chef/automate/components/docs-chef-io/content/automate/disclosure_panel_and_banner.md

 {{< figure src="/images/automate/disclosure-panel-in-chef-automate.png" alt="An example Disclosure Panel in Chef Automate with Lorem Ipsum text" width="400" >}}

-To add a disclosure panel to the signin page:
+To add a disclosure panel to the sign-in page:

 1. Create a file with the message in `.html` or `.txt` format and save to a location that is available to Chef Automate.
 1. Create a `patch.toml` if one does not already exist for your Chef Automate installation.